palantir/conjure-go/conjure/cycles/README.md

 ]
 ```

-Then, we just need to iterate over the entire IR and apply the map on every reference to a type we see.
+Then, we just need to iterate over the entire definition and apply the map on every reference to a type we see.
-The IR can then be handed off to the rest of the generation algorithm, which doesn't have to care about any of this.
+The definition can then be handed off to the rest of the generation algorithm,
+which doesn't have to care about any of this.

 ## Test cases

 In order to better illustrate and to build maintainable unit tests, 4 test cases were included in the [testdata
-directory](./testdata) with an illustration, expected input and output conjure IRs and the generated code.
+directory](./testdata) with an illustration, expected input and output conjure definitions and the generated code.
-We'll go over each one of them to explain what is going on.
+Let's go over each one of them to explain what is going on.

 ### No cycles

-This test case contains a conjure IR with neither type and non-type cycles.
+This test case contains a conjure definition with neither type or non-type cycles.

 ![](testdata/no-cycles/illustration.png)